Canop/resc/README.md

 When `make/task` is omitted, the generated task is the same string as the input task.
 More precisely, the default value of `make/task` is `"${input_task}"`, `${input_task}` being a variable you can use in your task/queue/set generation.

-# Development Status

-Resc is developped by [Fives KEODS](https://www.fivesgroup.com/).

-This is a preliminary version, without any kind of guarantee and not yet considered industrial grade.

 # License

 MIT